 As a rule of thumb, if you see that water has seeped into the sub flooring or the drywall, the safest step would be to contact a professional restoration company.
 They can help remove or restore items that would otherwise develop mold.
 Another thing to keep in mind is the amount of time in which porous materials in your home have been exposed to water saturation.
 The more time that passes without treatment, the more likely those materials will continue to deteriorate – the efficiency and quality may not be salvageable especially with carpet backing, insulation and adhesives.

-Using thermal imaging technology, moisture readers and professional-grade drying equipment, the restoration company can prevent secondary damages from becoming an issue, thus protecting your health and the longevity of your property’s structural integrity.
+Using thermal imaging technology, moisture readers and professional-grade drying equipment, the remodeling company can prevent secondary damages from becoming an issue, thus protecting your health and the longevity of your property’s structural integrity.